dl512/online-resume/README.md

-This is a simple project from a web dev course on Udemy.
+This is a simple project for a web dev course on Udemy.